Deed3Labs/ProtocolSDK/README.md

 # Protocol SDK - The Deed Protocol

 This repository contains the **Typescript SDK** for building frontend interfaces that interact with the Smart Contracts of **The Deed Protocol**.
-The SDK abstracts the complexities of direct blockchain interactions and provides a robust, easy-to-use interface for integrating decentralized real estate functionalities into your applications.
+The SDK abstracts the complexities of direct blockchain interactions and provides a robust, easy-to-use interface for integrating protocol functionalities into your applications.

 ## Overview

 The Protocol SDK is designed to simplify the development of user interfaces that communicate with The Deed Protocol’s smart contracts.
 By providing a set of well-defined, type-safe functions and interfaces, the SDK allows developers to:

-- **Connect to Protocol Smart Contracts:** Seamlessly interact with on-chain contracts responsible for tokenizing real estate assets.
+- **Connect to Protocol Smart Contracts:** Seamlessly interact with on-chain contracts responsible for tokenizing real world assets.
 - **Perform Transactions:** Call functions for minting, validating, and managing property deeds without dealing directly with low-level contract details.
 - **Handle Events:** Easily subscribe to and process blockchain events, ensuring your frontend remains synchronized with on-chain activities.
 - **Integrate Wallets:** Use familiar wallet providers to sign transactions and authenticate users.